The Home Roaster Color Chart

 Personal Preferences

-When I first began home roasting back in 1998, I pretty much roasted everything to Level 7, and if I wasn’t paying attention it went to Level 8.
-Over the years, my tastes have changed and these days I favor roasts between Level 4 and Level 5.
-You can also vary the Level based on the region of the bean or brewing method.
+When I first began home roasting in 1998, I pretty much roasted everything to Level 7, and if I wasn’t paying attention, it went to Level 8.
+Over the years, my tastes have changed, and these days, I favor roasts between Level 4 and Level 5.
+You can also vary the Level based on the bean region or brewing method.
 Take notes and experiment.

 References